Rigorous numerical enclosures for positive solutions of Lane-Emden's equation with sub-square exponents: Enclosure methods for elliptic problems

-\subsection{$H_{0}^{1}$ error estimation}
+\subsection{$H_{0}^{1}$-error estimation}

-We use the following verification theorem for obtaining $H_{0}^{1}$ error estimations for solutions to \eqref{gFproblem}, i.e., weak solutions to \eqref{gproblem}. \begin{theo}[\cite{plum2001computer, plum2008}] Let $\mathcal{F}:V\rightarrow V^{*}$ be a Fr\'echet differentiable operator.
-Suppose that $\hat{u}\in V$, and that there exist $\delta>0,\ K>0$, and a non-decreasing function $g$ satisfying
+We use the following theorem, a generalization of the classical Newton-Kantorovich theorem, for obtaining an $H_{0}^{1}$ error estimation of solutions to \eqref{gFproblem}, given an approximation $\hat{u} \in V$. \begin{theo}[\cite{nakaoplumwatanabe2019numerical,plum2001computer, plum2008}] Let $\hat{u}\in V$ be some numerical approximate solution to \eqref{absproblem}.
+Suppose that some $\delta>0,\ K>0$, and a non-decreasing function $g$ are known to satisfy